vishalcloudyuga/dcos-docs/1.8/usage/managing-services/inline-update.md

 ---
-post_title: Updating a User-Created Service inline
+post_title: Updating a User-Created Service
-nav_title: Updating a Service inline
-menu_order: 30
+menu_order: 006
 ---

 The [DC/OS CLI][1] Marathon sub-command allows you to easily view and update the configuration of existing services that you have created.